 Why was 2018 a good year for Strada London?

 2018 has been a remarkable year for Strada London.
 We have extended our global reach with the opening of our Sydney office at The Precinct.
 2018 has seen an unprecedented number of projects outside of our core London market.
 We have completed multiple projects in Paris, Saudi Arabia and the Caribbean islands demonstrating the wide appeal that the Strada London brand enjoys.

-2018 also saw Strada enter into new market spaces with products specified and supplied into specialist and luxury health resorts.
+2018 also saw Strada enter into new market spaces with products specified and supplied to specialist and luxury health resorts.
 Such moves required a high degree of innovation and specialist product development and adaptation to suit the unique needs of this market.

 As we close out the year we can reflect on a year of excellent growth and development.
-2019 will see the release of our much-anticipated product catalogue which will bring, quite likely, the largest range of product to the libraries and shelves of our clients.
+2019 will see the release of our much-anticipated product catalogue which will bring, quite likely, the largest range of products to the libraries and shelves of our clients.